The rules for the distribution of internship grants have been revised in December 2019. Please read the requirements carefully.

 About the grant amount

 The grant will be paid in one go after you have submitted all necessary documents and they have been processed.
-This means that you might receive the grant before, during or after the internship depending on when you submit the documents.
-Keep in mind that you have to upload the Learning Agreement before your voucher expires.
+Keep in mind that you have to upload the Learning Agreement the latest by 15 April.
 Please note that the processing is done manually at Career Services and it might take up to two weeks to process a document.
 After you have uploaded the Grant Agreement you will have the grant paid to you the latest within 30 days.
 During the summer months the processing time can be up to 5 weeks because no documents will be processed during July.

 Should I apply separately for an Erasmus grant?